libreosteo/LibreOsteo/README.rst

   - nodejs
   - yarn
   - virtualenv
-  - nodejs and npm (if on Debian, you will need `nodesource packages`_, official ones will not work)
+  - nodejs (if on Debian, you will need `nodesource packages`_, official ones will not work)
   - if on linux system, you need linux-headers package.
 On debian and derivated uses ::

     sudo apt install linux-headers-$(uname -r)